firasrg/autocare-rest-api/README.md

 ```bash
 mvn spring-boot:run -Dspring-boot.run.profiles=demo
 ```
-_Note: The app doesn't have endpoints to do CRUD operations yet.
-The `demo` profile refers to `../configs/LoadDatabase`, which helps to fill database with fictive data at runtime._
+_Note: Currently, the app doesn't have endpoints for CRUD operations yet.
+The `demo` profile refers to `../configs/LoadDatabase`, which helps to fill database with some data at runtime._

 ### Usage
 **Endpoint**: `/api/cars`